Adam-Peel/news-aggregator/README.md

 This repo contains all scripts and data necessary to serve an api of a mock-up of a basic news-based site where users can post, and interact with, articles.

-The current live api server can be found at: https://news-aggregator-7e9t.onrender.com/
+The current live api server and documentation can be found at: https://news-aggregator-7e9t.onrender.com/api

-All APIs are currently unrestricted and accessible to all, and a list of endpoints, with information about what can be accessed, and how is available in [The endpoints](endpoints.json).
+All available APIs are currently unrestricted and accessible to all, and a list of endpoints, with information about what can be accessed, and how is available in documentation on the hosted site.

 ## Local hosting - Necessary repo modifications